LMBertholdo/anygility-pynb-usenix/README.md

 - [tangled-catchment-distribution-fig6](https://github.com/LMBertholdo/anygility-pynb-usenix/blob/main/tangled-catchment-distribution-fig6/Tangled-Catchment-load-distribution-usenix-fig6.ipynb): Catchment distribution analysis
 - [tangled-catchment-prepend](https://github.com/LMBertholdo/anygility-pynb-usenix/blob/main/tangled-catchment-prepend/Tangled-Catchment-load-distribution.ipynb): Analysis of path prepend impact on the Tangled testbed

-Each notebook have an example dataset on directory as and example.
-Notebooks used to create paper figures are indicated (fig6,fig14).
+Each notebook have a dataset on directory as example.
+Those notebooks were used to create paper figures as indicated (fig6,fig14).

 More information and datasets can be found at [Datasets About Anycast Agility Against DDoS in Tangled Testbed](https://ant.isi.edu/datasets/anycast/anycast_against_ddos/tangled/index.html)